besquared/poolish/docs/design.md

 ### Clustering

-(1) We use a distributed shared-disk cluster architecture (2) Membership is managed through the raft consensus protocol (3) Each node in the cluster has a fixed number of worker threads (4) The number of workers per machine is determined by the # of cores (5) Each worker participates as an independent member of the cluster
+(1) We use a distributed shared-disk cluster architecture (2) Membership is managed using the raft consensus protocol (3) Each node in the cluster has a fixed number of worker threads (4) The number of workers per machine is based on the # of cores (5) Each worker participates as an independent member of the cluster

 ### Physical Data Model